-The heading "Direct variable costs of operations" at 31 December 2023 and 2022 includes the variable costs directly attributable to the provision of the Company's services.
-Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and fixed income since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled EUR 927,000 in 2023 (EUR 1,055,000 in 2022) (Note 17); the variable costs that the Governing Companies of the Stock Exchanges and BME Sistemas de Negociación, S.A. invoiced to the Company for transactions involving securities admitted to trading on the various official secondary markets and multilateral trading systems, of which the Company was notified for clearing purposes, in accordance with the agreement signed in the fourth quarter of 2016, amounting to EUR 571,000 in 2023 (EUR 782,000 in 2022) (Note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, of which the Company was notified for clearing purposes, in accordance with the agreement signed in 2017, amounting to EUR 670,000 in 2023 (EUR 712,000 in 2022) (Note 17) and agent fees for the OTC segment on interest rates amounting to EUR 9,000 in 2023 (EUR 8,000 in 2022).
+The heading "Direct variable costs of operations" at 31 December 2024 and 2023 includes the variable costs directly attributable to the provision of the Company's services.
+Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and fixed income since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled EUR 873,000 in 2024 (EUR 927,000 in 2023) (Note 17); the variable costs that the Governing Companies of the Stock Exchanges and BME Sistemas de Negociación, S.A. invoiced to the Company for transactions involving securities admitted to trading on the various official secondary markets and multilateral trading systems, of which the Company was notified for clearing purposes, in accordance with the agreement signed in the fourth quarter of 2016, amounting to EUR 599,000 in 2024 (EUR 571,000 in 2023) (Note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, of which the Company was notified for clearing purposes, in accordance with the agreement signed in 2017, amounting to EUR 780,000 in 2024 (EUR 670,000 in 2023) (Note 17), the variable costs invoiced by Regis-TR Luxemburgo S.A, amounting to EUR 404,000 in 2024 for the delegated reporting service and agent fees for the OTC segment on interest rates amounting to EUR 20,000 in 2024 (EUR 9,000 in 2023).

-The direct variable costs of operations pending payment at 31 December 2023 and 2022, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised in the balance sheet under "Trade and other payables - Suppliers, Group companies and associates".
+The direct variable costs of operations pending payment at 31 December 2024 and 2023, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised in the balance sheet under "Trade and other payables - Suppliers, Group companies and associates".